lakithaomal/learnNumpy/npcsv2.md

 # NumPy Cheat Sheet

-NumPy is a fast, powerful library for numerical computing with fixed-type multidimensional arrays.
+NumPy (Numerical Python) is a fast, powerful library for numerical computing with fixed-type multidimensional arrays.
 It enables high-performance operations and forms the core of tools like Pandas and Matplotlib.

 ## Installation
 ```python